n-yousefi/chart-ease/docs/website/docs/Usage/edge_types.md

 ---
-sidebar_label: "Path types"
+sidebar_label: "Edges Types"
 sidebar_position: 2
 ---

-# Path Types
+# Edges Types

-In Chart Ease, you have the flexibility to connect data points using different path types.
-These path types determine how the points are connected and visualized on the chart.
-Currently, Chart Ease supports two primary path types: "path" and "polyline."
+In Chart Ease, you have the flexibility to connect data points using different edge types.
+These edge types determine how the points are connected and visualized on the chart.
+Currently, Chart Ease supports two primary edge types: "path" and "polyline."

 ## `data-drawn-as` attribute

-In Chart Ease, we use every child element of `<chart-ease>` that has a `data-drawn-as="edge"` attribute to connect the points.
-This means that any element with the "data-drawn-as="edge"" attribute within a `<data-set>` will be used to determine the path type for connecting the data points.
+Any element with the`data-drawn-as` attribute equal to **edge** attribute within a `<data-set>` will be used to connect the nodes.
+All other children of a `<data-set>`, will be used to draw the nodes.

 This flexibility allows you to create a wide range of custom chart designs and styles.

 ## `<path>`